 Planning Your Trip to Argentina

 Argentina is big.
 It encompasses an impressive more than 2.7 million square miles, and the nation isn't densely populated either.
 It's home to 45 million people, most of whom live in the major cities scattered throughout the country.
-That means there's a lot of wide open spaces in which to explore.
+That means there are a lot of wide open spaces in which to explore.

 Obviously, the more time you have, the more you can see in this ruggedly beautiful country.
 You could go from the boliches and steakhouses of Buenos Aires down to the glaciers of the Southern Patagonian Ice Fields and even up to the painted mountains and high-altitude deserts of Salta Province.
 But even if you only have a short time, you can still get the most out of single locations.
 The below timelines showcase how to do exactly that.

-Argentina in 3 days
+Argentina in 3 Days

 Argentina is so large, and its major cities and landmarks so spread out, that if you only have three days to spare, it will basically restrict you to one location.
 However, Buenos Aires is the perfect city in which to spend a long weekend.
-This European inspired metropolis is one of the great cities of the world, and there's more than enough culture and fun activities to keep you occupied for a full 72 hours.
+This European-inspired metropolis is one of the great cities of the world, and there's more than enough culture and fun activities to keep you occupied for a full 72 hours.
 Also, Argentina's major air hub, Ezeiza International Airport, is located just 13 miles southwest of the capital.

-Argentina in 5-7 days
+Argentina in 5-7 Days

 In a week (or even a little less), you can experience not just Buenos Aires but some of the provincial enclaves found in the Pampas (prairie) and the country towns located just outside the city.
 Spend the first two or three days enjoying some of the sites and activities mentioned above, such as taking a walking tour of Buenos Aires.
 You could also put on your dancing shoes and give the tango a shot with a lesson from a local teacher.
 If you're too shy to hit the dancefloor, you can always enjoy the tango from a spectator's point of view.
 Head out on the town for "dinner and a show" Argentine style, first with a steak and a glass of Malbec at one of the city's famous parillas (steakhouses), followed by a trip to the theater for a sultry tango performance.

 Strolling the romantic waterfront promenade here is a simple but vital pleasure, as is visiting the crown jewel of Tigre's architecture: the Museo de Arte de Tigre.
 Set in an opulent French neo-classical building, it was once a private club for well-heeled Argentines in the first half of the 20th century, and it still retains its aura of glamor.
-Also here is the Puerto de Frutos, an enormous municipal market on the waterfront where you can find all manner of items, including artisanal goods, handicrafts, souvenirs, and more.
+Also, here is the Puerto de Frutos, an enormous municipal market on the waterfront where you can find all manner of items, including artisanal goods, handicrafts, souvenirs, and more.

-Argentina in 9-11 days
+Argentina in 9-11 Days

-With 9-11 days you could easily spend time in different regions of the country while having a little leftover for the capital, too.
+With 9-11 days, you could easily spend time in different regions of the country while having a little leftover for the capital, too.
 Start by spending the first two or three days in Buenos Aires and enjoying the activities mentioned above.
 Then you could travel west to Mendoza and do some wine tasting in the fertile Maipu Valley.

-You can then head further north to El Chalten, located at the border with Chile.
+You can then head farther north to El Chalten, located at the border with Chile.
 It's a small town that is nevertheless abounding with tourists in the high season (from around October through April) due to its location at the foot of the 3,359-meter (11,020-foot) Mount Fitz Roy, which is famous for its sharp granite peaks.
 This whole area is a haven for long-distance trekkers, but there are many shorter day hikes for folks who have limited time.
-Climbing Mt.
-Fitz Roy is an altogether different prospect, as it takes more time, is relatively dangerous, and it can often be closed due to weather conditions.
+Climbing Mount Fitz Roy is an altogether different prospect, as it takes more time, is relatively dangerous, and it can often be closed due to weather conditions.
 This 11-day itinerary covers some of the highlights of Mendoza and El Calafate.

 From Patagonia, you can travel to the north of Argentina.
-If you want totally opposite scenery from the Southern Patagonian Ice Fields you'll want to head to sub-tropical Misiones Province, home to the famous Iguazú Falls.
+If you want totally opposite scenery from the Southern Patagonian Ice Fields, you'll want to head to sub-tropical Misiones Province, home to the famous Iguazú Falls.
 Located near the tri-borders of Argentina/Brazil/Paraguay, this mammoth network of 275 falls along the Iguazú River is the second largest in the world after Victoria Falls in Zambia.

 There are two sides to these falls: the Argentine side encompasses Iguazú Falls National Park and features a network of boardwalks and hiking trails around the falls, while the Brazilian side has some nice viewpoints.
-Two or three days spent here will allow you to fully enjoy the park and the falls, and you can even visit the highlight: the Garganta del Diablo ("Devil's Throat").
+Two or three days spent here will allow you to fully enjoy the park and the falls, and you can even visit the highlight: the Garganta del Diablo (Devil's Throat).
 This U-shaped confluence of falls plunges 82 meters (269 feet) straight down and a viewing platform right down into this abyss.

-Argentina in 14 days
+Argentina in 2 Weeks

-Then it's off to Mendoza, in western Argentina near the border with Chile.
+Then it's off to Mendoza, in western Argentina, near the border with Chile.
 This laid-back city sits at the foot of the Andes and makes a great spot to spend a few days enjoying some rustic food and great wine.
 As for the wine, you can embark on a number of day tours to the nearby Maipu valley and tour the various bodegas (wineries) and vineyards.
-Of course, these bodegas offer tasting tours that pair tasty wines, like Argentina's flagship Malbec varietal, with delicious local cheeses and fresh olives.
-You can even stroll the vineyards and eat Malbec grapes right off the vine.
+Of course, these bodegas offer tasting tours that pair tasty wines, like Argentina's flagship malbec varietal, with delicious local cheeses and fresh olives.
+You can even stroll the vineyards and eat malbec grapes right off the vine.

 After some days imbibing in Mendoza, head further north to the city of Salta, located in the province of the same name.
 This well-preserved colonial city is famous for its food (try the regional empanadas) and folkloric music and dance.
 You can even catch a performance at a local peña (restaurant/live-music venue).
 For a bit of exercise, go to the edge of town and hike up the 853-foot Cerro San Bernardo for incredible panoramic vistas of the city.
 Also, Salta is a great base to make some excursions to the far north deserts near the border with Bolivia and see incredible natural landmarks like grand salt flats and the painted hills of the Quebrada de Humahuaca mountain valley.

 From Salta, fly east to Misiones Province and pay a visit to Iguazú Falls.
-After a day or two spend here, it will be time to return to Buenos Aires for the end of the trip.
+After a day or two spent here, it will be time to return to Buenos Aires for the end of the trip.
 This 14-day itinerary offers more insight into these locations.

 Argentina in 3 Weeks

-With three weeks you can fully traverse the length and breadth of Argentina.
+With three weeks, you can fully traverse the length and breadth of Argentina.
 After enjoying the long nights out in Buenos Aires, follow the previous recommendations and head south to El Calafate and Los Glaciers National Park.
-But after three or four days here you won't be heading back north; rather, you'll be continuing down, to the far south of the country and the region known as Tierra del Fuego.
+But after three or four days here, you won't be heading back north; rather, you'll be continuing down to the far south of the country and the region known as Tierra del Fuego.

 Tierra del Fuego is actually an archipelago of large islands at the end of the continent, and you'll be traveling to its southernmost city: Ushuaia.
 It's a pleasant port city, but most folks make it a base for excursions into nearby Tierra del Fuego National Park.
 That's exactly what you'll be doing as you visit the turquoise waters of Laguna Esmerelda and hike up to the Martial Glacier, which sits on the side of the hill of the same name and affords fantastic views overlooking Ushuaia and the Beagle Channel just beyond.

-After enjoying the wilderness at the "end of the world," you can head back towards the sun and spend a couple of days in the wine region of Mendoza.
+After enjoying the wilderness at the "end of the world," you can head back toward the sun and spend a couple of days in the wine region of Mendoza.
 Then venture north to Argentina's other famous wine-producing region, the area around the town of Cafayate, located in the fertile Calchaqui Valley.
 This region is famous for its Torrontés varietal, and like in Mendoza, you can indulge on tasting tours of local bodegas.